DieterSteinhauser/project_documentation/sphinx/_build/html/_sources/engineering/linear_power_supply.rst.txt

 .. figure:: reference/fixed_out_app.png
   :align: center

-  Figure 1: Fixed Output Regulator configuration for an LM7805.
+  Fixed Output Regulator configuration for an LM7805.

 In addition to the 5V source, I powered the Raspberry Pico via 3.3V regulators.
 Two 3.3V rails were also developed using LT1086 regulators, also in a fixed configuration.
 One regulator was connected directly to the 3.3V rail,